 Frosting: Mix the remaining 1 cup of brown sugar, butter, and evaporated milk.
 Bring to a boil and boil 1 minute.
 Pour over hot cake.
 Sprinkle pecans and coconut flakes.
 Put cake under broiler brown slightly.

-Give this one a try and let me know what you think.
+Give this recipe for oatmeal cake a try and let me know what you think.
 While we would definitely eat this for breakfast (with flour, butter, and eggs in it it’s almost like a pancake, right?) it’s delicious enough to serve for dessert…and birthdays.

 What kind of cake is most requested at your house when it’s birthday time?